-Join our beekeeper for a free, fun and educational exploration about bees, beekeeping, and honey, where from behind a safe, screened viewing area, you can view an open beehive demonstration with our bees.
-Explore actual hives and learn where the queen resides, how the hive is organized, and what makes bees so special and interesting.
-Reservations are strongly recommended.
+Join our beekeeper for a fun and educational exploration about bees, beekeeping, and honey.
+During this open beehive demonstration, you will explore an actual hive and learn where the queen resides, how honey is made, and what makes bees so special and interesting, all from behind a safe, screened area.

 Jillian will be your host when you arrive.
 With a rich and varied background in farming, agricultural science (BS in Agricultural Science and Technology), and cooking, she is passionate about the entire food system, from seed to table.